karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

 - Click "OK" to close the Advanced Site Settings dialog.

 12. Some additional GROMACS instructions for EC2:
-- IF you are using non-GPU system like t3.micro, you can add -nt 1 to gmx code for CPU only.
+- IF you are using non-GPU system like t3.micro, you can add -nt 1 to gmx code for 1 CPU thread only.
 - Also, you can modify checkpoints with -cpt option.
 Example:
 ```
 nohup gmx mdrun -nt 1 -deffnm step6.0_minimization -cpi md.cpt -cpt 3 -v > script_output.log &